 Drinking orange juice is a good way to keep your vitamin D levels up.
 One study – conducted at the Boston University School of Medicine – discovered that participants who took supplements and those who drunk orange juice fortified with 1,000 IU of vitamin D had the same risen levels of the vitamin by the end of the experiment.
 Tropicana is just one example of a brand that offers fortified orange juice, its Tropicana Pure Premium variety also contains vitamin C, potassium, calcium, and folic acid.

-If you’re struggling to get enough vitamin D through eating mushrooms and tofu or drinking OJ and fortified milks, it might be sensible to consider taking a vitamin D supplement.
+If you’re struggling to get enough vitamin D, consider taking a supplement.
 Fortunately, there are many vegan supplements on the market.
 Major UK health food chain Holland & Barrett offers mushroom vitamin D supplements.
 It also offers a multivitamin, packed with D, as well as E, C, A, B1, B6, and B12.
 Mykind Organics, founded by vegan actor Alicia Silverstone, also offers a plant-based vitamin D supplement in chewy, tablet, and spray varieties.

 Mykind Organics notes, “Our extended family of organic farmers provides the fresh fruits, vegetables, and herbs that make up mykind Organics’ personalized, whole food formulas.”
 It continues, “Each tablet or spray provides clean, whole food nutrition.
 In addition, mykind Organics is the first to utilize Clean Tablet Technology, our patent-pending process that uses only organic, whole food ingredients.”